ben-ng/add/Readme.md

 [![browser support](https://ci.testling.com/ben-ng/add.png)
 ](https://ci.testling.com/ben-ng/add)

-A numerically stable way to add floats in Javascript.
+A cross-browser, numerically stable way to add floats in Javascript.
 Produces a faithful rounding of the sum (the result is an immediate floating-point neighbor of the true value).

-Algorithm by RUMP-OGITA-OISHI
+Algorithm: Rump-Ogita-Oishi

 ## Usage